Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 title: What Cybersecurity Is, For Real
 episode: 01

-note
-Opening reference: scripts/awnt_truth_musical_opening.md
-Ending reference: scripts/awnt_truth_musical_ending.md
-Do not change punctuation or line breaks in the opening or ending.

 script

 Hey there.

-So.

-Okay.

 I heard you had some questions
 about cybersecurity.

-Awnt Truth has you.

-We’re not in a rush.
+Let’s talk about it.

+We’re going to take this slow
-Let’s make this make sense.
+and make it make sense.

 Cybersecurity is protecting your digital life
 the same way you protect your real one.